NAME OF SOCIETY: NANAIMO KENNEL CLUB

 - (b) Any expulsion from the Nanaimo Kennel Club is permanent.

-3.11 Any member who is suspended or deprived of privileges from the club shall not be entitled to vote or hold office as a director or officer during the period of the suspension.
+3.11 Any member who is suspended or deprived of privileges from the club shall not be entitled to vote or hold office as a director during the period of the suspension.

 - (a) A suspended director shall resume their office for the remainder of their term, if any, at the end of their suspension or discipline but the Board may appoint another member to hold that office during the suspension or discipline.